laumiulun/EXAFS-Neo-Public/README.md

         exafs -i test/test.ini

 ## GUI
 We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post analysis.
+To use the GUI:

+        cd gui
+        python XAFS_GUI.py
 ## Citation:

 TBA